PluribusDigital/canyonero/README.md

-# canon-cannon
-Obviously a temporary name
+smells like a steak and seats 35